asfathahamed/EDGE-Components-Hackathon-2019/README.md

 # EDGE-Components-Hackathon-2019
 # Theme Change Component

-The Theme Change component is useful for changing the theme of a page which is having the features like changing color,text-alignment,font-style and font-family of a page.
+The Theme Change component is useful for changing the theme of a page which is having the features like changing theme color,text-alignment,font-style and font-family of a page.

  #### Before Applying Theme
 <p align="center">